Nextgentm/grant-proposal/README.md

 **Fans** enjoy an immersive experience with influencers by playing games with sports athletes' avatars, forming dream teams (ex.
 Larry Bird playing against Shaq), and competing at a global level.

 **Land Owners** earn revenue from ticket sales, game revenue, NFT revenue, and brand sponsorship.

 LootMogul has first mover advantage in this fast-growing $800B industry and has partnered with more than 120 professional athletes from NBA, NFL, MLB, eSports, ICC, etc., and 1.5M+ high-school and college athletes.

 LootMogul is expanding the web3 community by bringing web 2 gamers and sports fanatics to the metaverse with a play-to-earn model, real-world perks, experiences, and NFT collections.

+Companies or Gaming guilds can own or lease NFT stadiums, seats, banners, celebrity avatars, game power, wearables etc. for their community and scholars at 25% to 75% discount with 4% APY during the pre-sale events and mega launch parties such as NBA all-star weekend, NFL Superbowl, World Championship etc.

 LootMogul community - https://www.instagram.com/lootmogul/